sikaeducation/curriculum/101/standards/build-simple-web-apps/topics/basic-css/README.md

 # Basic CSS

-CSS ("Cascading Style Sheets") is a language for decorate content made with HTML.
-It's written in files called stylesheets that have a `.css` extension.
-CSS files are "linked" from HTML files, and the CSS files contain selectors and declarations that describe how the HTML page should look.
+Cascading Style Sheets, or CSS, is a language for decorating content made with HTML.
+CSS is written in files called stylesheets that have a `.css` extension.
+CSS files are linked from HTML files, and the CSS files contain selectors and declarations that describe how the HTML page should look.

 ## CSS Selectors